rom4kov/rom4kov/README.md

 ### Hi there 👋

-I'm Roman, a Web Developer specialized in frontend development.
+I'm Roman, a Web Developer specializing in frontend development.
 I have 2,5 years of coding experience.

 Javascript is my preferred programming language, but I'm also learning Python and PHP at the moment.